rubalsxngh/TryHackMe_Walkthroughs/README.md

 - [Intermediate_Nmap](https://github.com/rubalsxngh/TryHackMe_Walkthroughs/blob/master/Intermediate_Nmap.md): An easy difficulty CTF challenge on TryHackMe.
 This machine require nmap, netcat skills to gain the machine login username and password further ssh to capture the flag.

+- [Blue](https://github.com/rubalsxngh/TryHackMe_Walkthroughs/blob/master/Blue.md): An easy difficulty walkthrough on TryHackMe.
+This machine suffers with EternalBlue which allows attacker to run arbitrary code on remote machine targetting SMB service running on port 445.
+When exploited, EternalBlue gives command shell that can be converted into meterpreter shell.

 More walkthroughs will be added soon!